jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/mount.rst

 .. note::

-   If you have a full Si patient cart (i.e. SUJ with PSMs and ECM), you can skip this section unless you plan to remove/swap an arm.
+   If you have a full Si patient cart (i.e., SUJ with PSMs and ECM), you can skip this section unless you plan to remove/swap an arm.

    .. figure:: /images/Si/patient-cart-Si-JHU.jpg